DelphinePythonique/projet9/README.md

 ``` bash
  pip install -r requirements_dev.txt
 ```

+The settings are in the files present in the directory: litreview/litreview/settings/.
+The base.py file corresponds to the parameters common to all the environments: development, production, etc.
+The secret_settings file serves as a template for all environment-specific settings
 - duplicate litreview/litreview/settings/secret_settings.py for each of your environment like local.py, production.py for example
 - change key's values , for example
 ``` python